tidyui/tidyui/README.md

 ### Hi there, I'm Håkan Edling

-I am a Microsoft MVP in Developer Technologies and work as a software engineer at [Optimizely](https://www.episerver.com).
+I am a Microsoft MVP in Developer Technologies and work as a Product Manager at [Optimizely](https://www.episerver.com).
 A lot of my free time goes into developing and maintaining [Piranha CMS](https://piranhacms.org), an open source CMS framework for `.NET Core` which you of course can find [here](https://github.com/PiranhaCMS/piranha.core) on GitHub.

 Besides programming I like to: